Astronomy Program Requirements

 The funded length of each program is 2 years, although many students complete it more quickly, and culminates in either a research thesis or a research project.
 There is no direct transfer to PhD option in the Astronomy program.

 The Astronomy M.Sc.
-Report Based degree requires the completion of 4 graduate courses (half courses) and a research project.
-Astronomy students must complete Classical Electrodynamics [Astronomy 9620] and Fundamentals of Modern Astrophysics [Astronomy 9610] as part of their 4 course requirement.
-The remaining two are to be discussed with and approved by the Advisory Committee (AC).
+Report Based degree requires the completion of 3 graduate half course equivalents (HCE) and a research project.
+Astronomy students must complete Fundamentals of Modern Astrophysics [Astronomy 9610] as part of their 3 HCE requirement.
+The remaining courses are to be discussed with and approved by the Advisory Committee (AC).
 The Research Report is not defended by the student, but approved and assigned a grade by the AC.

 The Astronomy M.Sc.
-Thesis Based degree requires the completion of 4 graduate courses (half courses) and a research thesis.
-Astronomy students must complete Classical Electrodynamics [Astronomy 9620] and Fundamentals of Modern Astrophysics [Astronomy 9610] as part of their 4 course requirement.
-The remaining two are to be discussed with and approved by the AC.
+Thesis Based degree requires the completion of 3 graduate half course equivalents (HCE) and a research thesis.
+Astronomy students must Fundamentals of Modern Astrophysics [Astronomy 9610] as part of their 3 HCE requirement.
+The remaining courses are to be discussed with and approved by the AC.
 The Research Thesis is defended by the student.

 The funded length of each program is 4 years, and requires completion of a comprehensive examination and a research thesis.
 PhD candidates are expected to obtain marks of at least 85% in all their courses.